borgmanJeremy/myblog/content/post/octopi_external_wifi.md

 ![config.txt](/post/octopi_external_wifi/boottxt.png)

-Once the device boots for the first time you can see that there is only one network interface.
+Once the device boots for the first time you can see that there is only one wireless network interface.
 If you unplug the external adaptor it goes away.

 ```
 octopi@octopi:~$ iwconfig